 DON'T - use worn out parts like old tires that you borrowed from a riding partner or less than established products for the conversion like "home-brew" sealants.
 Do not use Gorilla/Electrical/Packing tape, valve stems fashioned out of conventional tubes, etc or other re-purposed parts.
 These shortcuts only cause more headaches along with future failures and your warranty will be voided.

 DO - realize that air pressure tubeless set-ups require periodic monitoring to determine you are operating your bike with at the proper tire pressure.
 Realistically, air pressures should be checked and verified before every ride.
 Air loss is normal over time and should be expected - no tubeless system is hermetically sealed and maintenance free.

 DON'T - think that a tubeless set up is the end-all, be-all to your riding experience.
 As mentioned, air pressures need to be check frequently to monitor air loss.
 Also, sealant dries out / up over time with age.
-It periodically needs to be refreshed on a regular basis.
+The sealant needs to be refreshed on a regular basis.
 Consult with the sealant manufacturer as to the life expectancy of their particular brand.
 Lastly, tubeless set-ups do a great job at warding off many of the garden variety flats riders experience, but they do not solve 100% of flatting issues.
 Whether it's road or trail, you still need to be prepared to fix a flat should one occur - carry a tube and know how to use it.